lockw1n/attempt/README.md

 **Performance numbers come off a device or simulator, not out of a test.**
-`xcodebuild` will not host an *SPM* test bundle on a device destination, so the instrument is the shipping binary under `OSSignposter`. (`AttemptTests` is hosted by the app and so should not hit that refusal; no device run has confirmed it yet.)
+`xcodebuild` will not host an *SPM* test bundle on a device destination, so the instrument is the shipping binary under `OSSignposter`. (`AttemptTests` is hosted by the app and does not hit that refusal — confirmed on a phone, 8 tests in 1.19 s.)

+`signposts` works on a booted simulator only.
+Its device branch is broken — it reaches for a `log stream --device` option that does not exist — and it fails by printing "no signpost fired" rather than by saying so. `launch` and `hitches` do work on a device; `launch` aborts the batch if any run records an empty trace, so drive it as repeated `launch 1` calls when that happens.

 ```bash
 ./scripts/measure-device.sh devices           # what is connected